 Interest expense decreased during 2013 compared to 2012 and in 2012 compared to 2011 due to lower rates paid on Summit's interest bearing liabilities.
 These lower rates were partially offset by average interest bearing liabilities increasing \$25.0 million during 2013 compared to 2012, and increasing \$13.1 million during 2012 compared to 2011.
-Additionally, the rates on interest bearing liabilities decreased 34 bps in 2013 compared to 2012 and decreased 23 bps in 2012 compared to 2011.
-During both 2013 and 2012, interest bearing liabilities continued to reprice downward.
+Additionally, the rates on interest bearing liabilities decreased 34 bps in 2013 compared to 2011 due to 2012 and 2012, interest bearing liabilities continued to reprice downward.